-We often receive requests to supply your personal data to third parties.
-To protect the confidentiality of your data, we require a specific authorization from you to release that data.
+We often receive requests to supply your tax return data to third parties.
+To protect the confidentiality of your data, in accordance with IRS policy, we require a specific authorization from you to release that data.
 Certain communications involving tax advice may be privileged and not subject to disclosure to the IRS.
 By disclosing the contents of those communications to anyone, or by providing information about those communications to the government, you, your employees, or agents may be waiving this privilege.
 To protect your right to privileged communication, please consult with us or your attorney prior to disclosing any information about our tax advice.
 Should you decide it is appropriate for us to disclose any potentially privileged communication, you agree to provide us with written, advance authority to make that disclosure.

 Under IRC Sec.
 7516, your authorization for our disclosure to others must follow a specific and written form.
 Documents related to a personal file must be given release directly from that individual.
 Business returns require a release from any officer.
+Our standard release form is available at www.CPAsite.com or we can prepare it for your signature.
 Should we receive any request for the disclosure of privileged information from any third party, including a subpoena or IRS summons, we will notify you.
 According to IRC Sec.
-7525, we have limited privileges as to client privilege, for which you need to be aware.
-In some circumstances, we may seek counsel as to the response we should make to such requests.
+7525, we have very limited privileges as to client privilege, for which you need to be aware.
+In some cases you may release us from such responsibilities.
+In circumstances, we may seek counsel as to the response we should make to such requests.
 In the event you direct us not to make the disclosure, you agree to hold us harmless from any expenses incurred in defending the privilege, including, by way of illustration only, our attorney's fees, court costs, outside adviser's costs, or penalties or fines imposed as a result of your asserting the privilege or your direction to us to assert the privilege.